CP1404/Practicals/prac_03/README.md

 of PyCharm, since things change.
 Your experience may be a bit different depending on what version of PyCharm you have.

-1. Let's start a **new project** (not just a new folder) in PyCharm, called **Sandbox**, which you can use for doing small tests and demos that you want to keep but don't fit into any other projects.
+1.  **Create a new PyCharm project** (not just a new folder) called **Sandbox**, which you can use for doing small tests and demos that you want to keep but that don't fit into any other projects.
-    Do not put it inside your practicals project or any other project.
+    DO NOT put it inside your practicals project or any other project.

-2. Add a Python file called **password_entry.py** and enter just a single docstring (triple-quoted comment) at the top with your name in it.
+2. Add a Python file called **my_name.py** and enter just a single docstring (triple-quoted comment) at the top with your name in it.

 3. Now we'll put this project into Git version control (without using